howzat/ai-research-onboarding/docs/foundations-part-1.md

 1. **Download and add Foundation modules** to your NotebookLM notebook:
    - Add this current document: "Module - Foundations Part 1 - Setup & Voice Workflows.md"
    - Add the next module: "Module - Foundations Part 2 - Delegation in Practice.md"
-   - You can copy-paste the content or upload the files directly
+   - You can copy-paste the content or upload the files directly by downloading them from here https://github.com/howzat/ai-research-onboarding

 **Step 2: Generate Your Personal Course Video**
 1. Once both foundation modules are added as sources